Full-Thrust/Morena-Shipyards/news/MCBScan.md

 ---
 ![FASATrek](/images/mcb.png)

-Dean, T. Pangelinan's [FASA Master Control Book](/files/FASA-Master-Control-Book.pdf) for 2003A rescan high quality and well optimized
+Dean, T. Pangelinan's [FASA Master Control Book](/files/FASA-Master-Control-Book.pdf) for 2003A rescan, fair quality for on screen use and well optimized